 Review summary: Canon G1 X Mark III vs Sony A7 II

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Sony A7 II?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.